 But it is true.
 In Germany people love their beer and in Munich it felt like I was the only teetotal in any given 1km radius.

-Well, it was the first time I was seeing a lederhosen and dirndl in person (a lederhosen is to Munich what a kilt is to Scotland).
+And goodly, it was the first time I was seeing a lederhosen and dirndl in person (a lederhosen is to Munich what a kilt is to Scotland).
 Didn’t see anyone in Berlin wear those but in Munich on this Sunday, it seemed everyone had them.
 They looked cool too.
 Particularly adorable on the kids.
 I loved the look.
 Thought of getting myself one.
-But the thought of wearing them in the heat of Lagos and the curious, pathetic look I would get made me change my mind.
+But the thought of wearing them in the heat of Lagos and the curious, pathetic look I would engender made me change my mind.

 A curious incidence.